 Committee Reporting Summary of responsibilities line balances and the Solvency II Technical Provisions to ensure they have been calculated in accordance with the relevant requirements.
 The Reserve Committee approves the Solvency II quantitative reporting templates on a quarterly basis and recommends annual regulatory reports for approval to the Board where appropriate.
 Product Approval Board Risk The PAOC is responsible for setting appropriate product oversight and and Oversight Committee governance arrangements, such as the measures and procedures Committee aimed at designing, reviewing and distributing products for ("PAOC") customers.
 It is responsible for recommending any material changes to existing products or new products to the BRC for approval.
 Outsourcing MRC The Outsourcing Committee ensures that the outsourcing Committee arrangements are managed in a manner that is consistent with both regulatory and the Group requirements.
 Its principal task is to ensure that all outsourcing activities are undertaken in accordance with the Outsourcing Framework as set out in the Outsourcing Policy.
 Operational Board The Operational Investment Committee is responsible for the Investment Investment oversight of operational matters that relate to investment Committee Committee management processes and reports.
-Information MRC ITSB provides governance and oversight of IT.
-The ITSB is responsible Technology for making decisions on IT-related topics in support of strategic and Steering Board business decisions. ("ITSB") Information MRC The ISSB provides governance and oversight of Information Security.
+MRC ITCD provides according and everyight of IT.
+The ITCD is responsible Information WIRC ITSB provides governance and oversight of IT.
+The ITSB is responsible Technology for making decisions on IT-related topics in support of strategic and business decisions.
+Steering Board ("ITSB") business decisions.
+Information MRC The ISSB provides governance and oversight of Information Security.
 Security Steering The ISSB is responsible for making decisions on Information Security- Board ("ISSB") related topics in support of strategic and business decisions.
 Sustainability MRC The Sustainability Working Group's goal is integrating robust Working Group sustainability practices within the Company.
+1